huttmf/nelder-mead/README.md

 optimization of antenna arrarys at one point and implemented several versions of the Nelder-Mead algorithm.

 Reference for the creation of the initial simplex.
 D. J. Wilde and C. S. Beightler, Foundations of Optimization.
 Englewood Cliffs, N.J., Prentice-Hall, 1967, p.
 319

+The pn,qn values used to create the initial simplex are defined by (Spendly, Hext, and Himsworth).
+This creates a simplex with unit edges between all vertices.
+Some implementations just form the initial simplex by taking a step in each direction.
+Since we're talking about non-linear optimization, every case will be different.
+For my applications, concerning antenna array optimization, the initial simplex with unit edges seems to give the best results.
+Although it does have to be scaled at times depending on the problem.

 ## Installation